docker/docs/datacenter/ucp/1.1/install-sandbox.md

 ## Step 1: Provision hosts with Engine

-In this step, you'll provision two VMs for your UCP sandbox installation.
+In this step, you provision two VMs for your UCP sandbox installation.
 One will run UCP and one will be used to run containers, so the host specifications will be slightly different.